LinuxLibrary/ansible/infrastructure/notes/01-Stack-Prep-VPC.md

-# Ansible Practice Stack Configuration
+# Ansible Practice Stack Configuration - VPC

 For the ansible stack we need 2 hosts
 - ***Control Server***